-Other investments include bonds and other debt securities issued by public or quasi-public issuers, deposits held on an ancillary basis, derivative instruments for hedging purposes, and securities whose performances are swapped via TRS over a period exceeding one month.
+Other investments include bonds and other debt securities issued by public or quasi-public issuers, cash held on an ancillary basis, and derivative instruments for hedging purposes.
 As such, they are not subject to any minimum environmental or social safeguards.
+On an ancillary basis, some issuers in the portfolio may not be covered by the carbon intensity analysis or an ESG Profile.
+However, the Exclusion Policy remains applicable to these issuers.